BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 **WINGET Alternative Installation:**
-You can also use the Windows Package Manager called "winget" to install software.
-The commands for all of the previous packages are:
+You can also use the Windows Package Manager called [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to install software.
+The commands you can use instead of Activities 1-3 are:
 ```
 winget install Microsoft.SQLServer.2022.Developer
 winget install --id=Microsoft.SQLServerManagementStudio -e